AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module12/ex1.md

 Once this Mixin and this specific field are part of a Schema, that Schema will be available for usage by Journey Orchestration.

-Let's go back to our Event configuration in Journey Orchestration.
+Go back to your Event configuration in Journey Orchestration.

 ![Demo](./images/evschema.png)

-In our use-case, we want to listen to a Geofence Event to understand if a customer is in a specific location, so now, select the Schema `AEP Demo - Location Service Geofence Schema v.1` as the Schema for your Event.
+In this use-case, you want to listen to a Geofence Event to understand if a customer is in a specific location, so now, select the Schema `AEP Demo - Location Service Geofence Schema v.1` as the Schema for your Event.

 ![Demo](./images/evschema1.png)